 Welcome to part II of the SQL Training series.
-To follow along with the series, please ensure that you have the Integrated Financial Planning Application installed into Kepion.
-To download the application, go to the Sample Application page.
-In this article, we will review how to perform queries with the following functions: INSERT, DELETE, UPDATE, IDENTITY INSERT, TRUNCATE, UPDATE with JOIN.
+In this lesson, we will review how to perform queries with the following functions: INSERT, DELETE, UPDATE, IDENTITY INSERT, TRUNCATE, UPDATE with JOIN.

-In this article, we'll use the [dbo].[D_Department] table as an example.
+We'll use the [dbo].[D_Department] table for this tutorial.
 After each statement, you can SELECT * FROM the table to see the changes.

 INSERT